 key-auth

-credentials for your Consumercurl -i -X POST \ --url http://localhost:8001/consumers/fiona/key-auth/ \ --data 'key=open_sesame'
+credentials for your consumer:curl -i -X POST \ --url http://localhost:8001/consumers/fiona/key-auth/ \ --data 'key=open_sesame'

 -

-Enable anonymous access
+Enable anonymous access.

-You can now re-configure the key-auth plugin to permit anonymous access by issuing the following request (replace the UUIDs below with the
+plugin to permit anonymous access by issuing the following request.
+Replace the UUIDs in the following example with theid

-value from previous steps):curl -i -X PATCH \ --url http://localhost:8001/plugins/<your-key-auth-plugin-id> \ --data "config.anonymous=<anonymous_consumer_id>"
+value from previous steps:curl -i -X PATCH \ --url http://localhost:8001/plugins/<your-key-auth-plugin-id> \ --data "config.anonymous=<anonymous_consumer_id>"

 -

-Add the Kong Session plugin to the service
+Add the Session plugin to the service:

 curl -X POST http://localhost:8001/services/example-service/plugins \ --data "name=session" \ --data "config.storage=kong" \ --data "config.cookie_secure=false"

-Add the Request Termination plugin
+Add the Request Termination plugin.

-To disable anonymous access to only allow users access via sessions or via authentication credentials, enable the Request Termination plugin.
+To disable anonymous access to only allow users access via sessions or via authentication credentials, enable the Request Termination plugin:

 curl -X POST http://localhost:8001/services/example-service/plugins \ --data "name=request-termination" \ --data "config.status_code=403" \ --data "config.message=So long and thanks for all the fish!" \ --data "consumer.id=<anonymous_consumer_id>"

-Set up Without a Database
+Set up without a database

 services: